Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Remove-AzVMDataDisk.md

 ### -VM
 Specifies the local virtual machine object from which to remove a data disk.
-To obtain a virtual machine object, use the Get-AzureRmVM cmdlet.
+To obtain a virtual machine object, use the Get-AzVM cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Compute.Models.PSVirtualMachine